elijahb4/budget_tracker/README.md

   - When you're finished, click this to sign out

 ## Notices and declarations
-### Licences
+### Precautions
-This software uses languages and dependencies which are subject to their own respective licences, please see *licences.txt* for full details of those licences as well as attribution.
+Financial data is sensitive.
+Please read all relevant documentation for this software and its dependencies before using.
+Please additional take precautions and seek advice if using this software to manage finances other than your own personal finances.
+No part of this software, nor its documentation, provide, or claim to provide, financial advice.
-### Privacy
+### Licences and Attribution

-### Accessibility
+This software uses languages and dependencies which are subject to their own respective licences, please see *licences.txt* for full details of those licences and attribution.